learn-co-curriculum/dsc-text-classification-lab/README.md

 You will be able to:

-* Generate and select appropriate features from a corpus for text classification using NLTK
-* Preprocess, tokenize, and vectorize a dataset using professional tools such as NLTK and scikit-learn
-* Demonstrate a working knowledge of best practices for preprocessing a dataset for text classification.
+- Perform classification using a text dataset, using sensible preprocessing, tokenization, and feature engineering scheme
+- Use scikit-learn text vectorizers to fit and transform text data into a format to be used in a ML model

 # Getting Started

-For this lab, we'll be working with the classic **_Newsgroups Dataset_**, which is available as a training data set inside of `sklearn.datasets`.
+For this lab, we'll be working with the classic **_Newsgroups Dataset_**, which is available as a training data set in `sklearn.datasets`.
 This dataset contains many different articles that fall into 1 of 20 possible classes.
 Our goal will be to build a classifier that can accurately predict the class of an article based on the features we create from the article itself!

 Let's get started.
 Run the cell below to import everything we'll need for this lab.